Operation Deep Freeze

-Operation Deep Freeze (OpDFrz or ODF) is codename for a series of United States missions to Antarctica, beginning with "Operation Deep Freeze I" in 1955–56, followed by "Operation Deep Freeze II", "Operation Deep Freeze III", and so on.
-(There was an initial operation before Admiral Richard Byrd proposed 'Deep Freeze').
+Operation Deep Freeze is the code name for a series of United States missions to Antarctica, beginning with "Operation Deep Freeze I" in 1955–56, followed by "Operation Deep Freeze II", "Operation Deep Freeze III", and so on.
+(There was an initial operation before Admiral Richard Byrd proposed 'Deep Freeze'.)

 Given the continuing and constant US presence in Antarctica since that date, "Operation Deep Freeze" has come to be used as a general term for US operations in that continent, and in particular for the regular missions to resupply US Antarctic bases, coordinated by the United States military.
 Task Force 199 was involved.

+For a few decades the missions were led by the United States Navy, though the Air National Guard and National Science Foundation are also important parts of the missions.
+In Antarctica, when the polar dawn starts late in the year things begin warming up and the mission usually runs from late in the year to early the next year before the months of darkness and cold return.
+During that time bases will over-winter until the next year and Deep Freeze mission.

 Prior to International Geophysical Year

 The U.S. Navy already had a record of earlier exploration in Antarctica.
 As early as 1839, Captain Charles Wilkes led the first U.S. Naval expedition into Antarctic waters.
 In 1929, Admiral Richard E. Byrd established a naval base at Little America I, led an expedition to explore further inland, and conducted the first flight over the South Pole.
 From 1934 to 1935, the second Byrd Expedition explored much further inland and also "wintered over".
 The third Byrd Expedition in 1940 charted the Ross Sea.

 Byrd was instrumental in the Navy's Operation Highjump after World War II from 1946 to 1947, which charted most of the Antarctic coastline.
 In 1948, Commander Finn Ronne led an expedition that photographed over 450,000 square miles (1.1 million km2) by air.
-Then in 1954–55, the icebreaker USS Atka made a scouting expedition for future landing sites and bays.
+In 1954–55, the icebreaker USS Atka made a scouting expedition for future landing sites and bays.